-- Works under the general supervision and guidance of the ICIM Director. - Supports the ICIM Director and the Compliance Review Phase Coordinator to determine the eligibility of Requests. - Coordinates the Consultation Phase using consensual and flexible dispute resolution and mediation methods. - Works with the ICIM Director to develop operating guidelines and protocols. - Conducts assessments of Requests eligible for the Consultation Phase and makes proposals as to whether to move forward with dispute resolution, mediation, or other methods. - Works with stakeholders to build consensus and resolve disputes. - Prepares assessment reports and final reports on the outcome of the Consultation Phase. - Works with the ICIM Director and with HRD to identify and hire experts for the Consultation Phase. - Undertakes tasks and assignments as requested by the ICIM Director that may be necessary or relevant for the Consultation Phase.
+- Works under the general supervision and guidance of the ICIM Director. - Supports the ICIM Director in the eligibility determination of Requests. - Conducts assessments of Requests eligible for the Consultation Phase and makes proposals to the ICIM Director as to whether to move forward with dispute resolution, mediation, or other methods. - Works with stakeholders to build consensus and resolve disputes using consensual and flexible dispute resolution and mediation methods. - Prepares assessment, Consultation Phase and monitoring reports, under the guidance and supervision of the ICIM Director. - Works with the ICIM Director and with the Human Resources Department to identify and hire experts for the Consultation Phase. - Consults with Requesters, Management, and other stakeholders, as appropriate. - Works under the general supervision and guidance of the Director to design, implement and monitor activities within the Consultation Phase.